Russian plane crash: 11 bodies recovered

 Why the plane crashed is not yet known.

-Putin has ordered Russia's Prime Minister Dmitry Medvedev to lead an investigation, according to Russian news agency Sputnik.
+Russian President Vladimir Putin has ordered Russia's Prime Minister Dmitry Medvedev to lead an investigation, according to Russian news agency Sputnik.

+Russian Transport Minister Maxim Sokolov said Monday that "the major versions do not include the terrorist attack, so we assume that the cause of the crash could be either technical malfunction or pilot error," according to state-run TASS.

 It quoted Viktor Ozerov, chairman of the Federation Council Committee on Defense and Security, as saying he completely ruled out terrorism.